foxypool/docs/docs/proof-of-spacetime/foxy-farmer/installing.md

       ```bash
       pip install .
       ```
-      3. Run using `foxy-farmer`, it will create a fresh chia config directory in your user home dir (`C:\Users\<your user>\.foxy-farmer`) and copy any existing chia `config.yaml` into it
-      4. It will create a default `foxy-farmer.yaml` in the current directory based on your current chia `config.yaml`
+      3. Run using `foxy-farmer`, it will create a default `foxy-farmer.yaml` in the current directory based on your current chia `config.yaml`
-      5. Edit the `foxy-farmer.yaml` to your liking and restart foxy-farmer
+      4. Edit the `foxy-farmer.yaml` to your liking and restart foxy-farmer
-      6. Profit!
+      5. Profit!

 === "Using docker"